Now that we have converted or created Dataframes, we can explore what we can do to them. You should be familiar with the

 We can also extract the section of a dataframe that passes a particular condition.
 This is very important, and although this will be more useful in classification, we may still use it.
 Let's say that we want to include only the values such that the values of the key column are greater than 0.8:

-And that's all you should need to know about Pandas.
+And that's all the basics you should need to know about Pandas.
 If there's anything else, we'll cover it later.